Guide to Women in Leadership

 1995-98 Secretary in the General Secretariat of the General Peoples' Congress for Women's Affairs Thuriya Ramadan Abu Tabrika (Sefrian)

-2000 Secretary of the General People’s Committee for Information, Culture, Mass Mobilization and Tourism
+2000 Secretary of the General People's Committee for Information, CUlture and Mass Mobilisation and Tourism

 She was one of only 5 ministers in the central government to remain after all the other ministries were dissolved and the powers was distributed to the local authorities in March 2000.
 In October the same year her Ministry was closed down.